josephsonofgod/Skynet/README.md

 ## Data Logging & Monitoring
 Data logging is in the "Data" folder.
-There is a combined folder called "networkdata.csv".
+There is a combined file called "networkdata.csv".